Packing odd $T$-joins with at most two terminals: Organization of the proof

 \subsection{$\Omega$-systems}

-An edge subset of a signed graft is {\it bipartite} if all circuits contained in it are even.
+An edge subset of a signed graph or a signed graft is {\it bipartite} if all circuits contained in it are even.
 From proposition~\ref{BG-minimality} it follows that an extremal counterexample $(G,\Sigma,T)$ has an $(\Omega,\tau)$-packing $(L_1,\ldots,L_{\tau})$.
 We distinguish between the cases where $(L_1\cup L_2\cup L_3)-\{\Omega\}$ is bipartite or non-bipartite and define the appropriate data structure in each case.